microsoft/azuredevopslabs/labs/vsts/agile/readme.md

     <img src="images/22.png" width="624" />

 3. You can see that the product backlog would open automatically.
-Enter the description **As user I want to create appointments.**
+Enter the description **As a user, I want to create appointments.**
     Enter the acceptance criteria as **Any user can create appointments.
-After creating an appointment it should appear in the user appointment list.**
+After creating an appointment, it should appear in the user appointment list.**

     <img src="images/23.png" width="624" />

 4. Click **Save & close**.

 5. You can create several backlog items repeating the above steps.
-Since you would have already opted the template during the creation of project, you can see pre-defined work items in your backlog list.
+If you used the **[VSTS Demo Data generator](http://vstsdemogenerator.azurewebsites.net/Environment/Create)** then you can see pre-defined work items in your backlog list.

     <img src="images/24.png" width="624" />

 6. Select the desired product backlog items, drag and drop it to the current sprint.
-In this case the current sprint happens to be **Sprint 2**.
+In this case the current sprint happens to be **Sprint 1**.

     <img src="images/25.png" width="624" />